sinkaroid/jigoku/README.md

 > Licence: WTF.

 ## Pronunciation
 [`ja_JP`](https://www.localeplanet.com/java/ja-JP/index.html) • **jigoku** — 地獄、じごく, meaning "hell".
-The other mean if you opening fuckton of rule34 on google chrome tabs, then downloading one by one, Definitely hell and piece of crap
+The other mean if you opening fuckton of rule34 tabs on browser, definitely hell and piece of crap